SCALES: Boost Binary Neural Network for Image Super-Resolution with Efficient Scalings: Method

+Currently, existing BNNs for SR either use complicated binarization functions \cite{woo2018cbam,li2022local,hong2022daq} which have expensive computation costs, or use the sign function for activation binarization \cite{lang2022e2fif}, i.e., $\hat{x}=\operatorname{sign}(x)$ which can not capture the variations in SR networks.
+To this end, we propose using the layer-wise scaling factor $\alpha$ to capture the layer-to-layer variation.
+Each convolution or linear layer has a scaling factor, which is learned to have different magnitudes for different layers.
+We further introduce the channel-wise threshold $\beta$ that is also learnable inspired by ReActNet \cite{liu2020reactnet} to capture the channel-wise shifting in Fig.~\ref{subfig:CNN Distribution across channels}.
+Thus, our activation binarization function becomes:

-where $\beta_{i}$ is the channel-wise learnable thresholds and $\alpha$ is the learnable scaling factor for each activation tensor.
-Both of them can be optimized end-to-end with other parameters in the network.
-To back-propagate the gradients through the discretized binarization function, we follow \cite{liu2018bi} to use a piecewise polynomial function as the straight-through estimator (STE), which can reduce the gradient mismatch effectively.
-Thus, the gradient w.r.t. $\alpha$ can be calculated as: \begin{small}
+where $\beta$ is the channel-wise learnable threshold, and $\alpha$ is the layer-wise scaling factor.
+Both can be optimized end-to-end with the gradient-based method with the help of the straight through estimator (STE)~\cite{liu2018bi}.
+The gradient w.r.t. $\alpha$ can be calculated as: \begin{small}

-\end{small} while the gradient w.r.t. $\beta_{i}$ can be computed as: \begin{small}
+\end{small} while the gradient w.r.t. $\beta$ can be computed as: \begin{small}

 \end{small}